 A program of improved stoves could be introduced to selected households that have supplement jobs at bigger scale.
 Amongst the 41 households surveyed that have supplement jobs, 29 of those consume from 500kg to 1200kg of fuelwood per month.
 To these households, saving wood is relating to saving costs.
 Therefore improved stoves program may have more opportunity for success.
 This could lead to less demand for fuelwood.

-Stability of electricity supply

 Access to a stable electricity supply may also encourage households to use alternative energy so that the demand on fuelwood may decrease.

 In Ngoc Khe commune of Ngoc Lac district, Thanh Hoa, the commune officer said that due to electricity black-outs and brown-outs, many electric rice cookers of households have broken, that lead them to go back to the traditional energy of fuelwood.